mtlynch/mediagoblin/docs/source/siteadmin/production-deployments.rst

 to manage both the Celery and Paste processes.
 Place the following service files in the ``/etc/systemd/system/`` directory.

-The first file should be named ``mediagoblin-celeryd.service".
+The first file should be named ``mediagoblin-celeryd.service``.
 Be sure to modify it to suit your environment's setup:

 .. code-block:: bash